bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 * [EEGLAB](https://sccn.ucsd.edu/eeglab) (`.set` and `.fdt` files)
 * [MEF3](https://github.com/msel-source) (`.mef`) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4956586/),
   [specification and links](http://msel.mayo.edu/codes.html), [Python reader](https://www.google.com/url?q=https://github.com/ICRC-BME/PySigView&sa=D&ust=1540234072960000&usg=AFQjCNEBg8ua_qEc7U3OsK0lh-iXn94mWQ))

+Future versions of BIDS may extend this list of supported file formats.
+File formats for future consideration MUST have open access documentation, MUST have open source implementation for both reading and writing in at least two programming languages and SHOULD be widely supported in multiple software packages.
+Other formats that may be considered in the future should have a clear added advantage over the existing formats and should have wide adoption in the BIDS-iEEG community.

 The original data format is especially valuable in case conversion elicits the loss of crucial metadata specific to manufacturers and specific iEEG systems.
 We